tokenring-ai/ai-client/README.md

 The package follows the Token Ring plugin pattern:

-1. **Install Phase**: Registers six service instances (registries) and optionally registers RPC endpoint
+1. **Install Phase**: Registers seven service instances (registries) and optionally registers RPC endpoint
 2. **Start Phase**: Initializes providers and registers models through the provider initialization chain

 The package does not include streaming client implementations directly.
 Streaming clients are provided by the individual provider SDKs and accessed through the registries.